-Almost exclusively a residential neighborhood, Maplewood in SW Portland is unknown to many, but beloved by its residents.
-Sandwiched between Multnomah Village and Garden Home, this neighborhood has easy access to family-friendly resources and recreation, other Portland enclaves, and tons of suburban amenities.
+Almost exclusively a residential neighborhood, Maplewood in Southwest Portland is unknown to many, but beloved by its residents.
+Sandwiched between Multnomah Village and Garden Home, this neighborhood has easy access to family-friendly resources and recreation, other Portland enclaves and tons of suburban amenities.

 “It’s so walkable — not in the getting-anywhere sense — but there’s such little traffic, it’s basically insular from cars.
 I feel comfortable with my daughter walking to her friends’ houses or school.”David Jones